amrmhassan/smart-wallet/time line.md

 search for an arrow going out from a wallet icon make these two icons to be instead of arrow up for outcome and arrow down for income

 search how to make the keyboard not to reduce the size of the screen flutter or how to handle keyboard in flutter

+search for how to cancel any opened snackbar to remove any snackbars if another is clicked